 The HOLD# pin pauses active serial sequences without resetting the clocking sequence.
 This pin is active after every power up and only operates during SPI single-bit and dual-bit modes.
-SST26VF016BEUI ships with the IOC bit set to '0' and the HOLD# pin function enabled.
+Two factory configurations are available: SST26VF032B ships with the IOC bit set to '0' and the HOLD# pin function enabled;

+SST26VF032BA ships with the IOC bit set to '1' and the HOLD# pin function disabled.
 The HOLD# pin is always disabled in SQI mode and only works in SPI single-bit and dual-bit read mode.

-To activate the Hold mode, CE# must be in active low state.
-The Hold mode begins when the SCK active low state coincides with the falling edge of the HOLD# signal.
-The Hold mode ends when the HOLD# signal's rising edge coincides with the SCK active low state.
+To activate the Hold mode, CE# must be in active-low state.
+The Hold mode begins when the SCK active-low state coincides with the falling edge of the HOLD# signal.
+The Hold mode ends when the HOLD# signal's rising edge coincides with the SCK active-low state.

-If the falling edge of the HOLD# signal does not coincide with the SCK active low state, then the device enters Hold mode when the SCK next reaches the active low state.
-Similarly, if the rising edge of the HOLD# signal does not coincide with the SCK active low state, then the device exits Hold mode when the SCK next reaches the active low state.
+If the falling edge of the HOLD# signal does not coincide with the SCK active-low state, then the device enters Hold mode when the SCK next reaches the active-low state.
+Similarly, if the rising edge of the HOLD# signal does not coincide with the SCK active-low state, then the device exits Hold mode when the SCK next reaches the active-low state.
 See Figure 4-3.